 Here she is…♥

 I am in love with how she came out.
-So pretty and delicate as she was meant to be.
+So pretty and delicate.

-The colors are perfect and the silver metallic overlay and feminine pulls from Hickory Hardware just finish it off right.
+The colors are perfect and the silver metallic overlay and feminine pulls just finish it off right.

 Thanks to my hubby, you wouldn’t even know a drawer was missing.

-Normally it would be at this point that I tell you this lovely lady is available in my shop, but my friend who found her has snatched her up – as it should be.
-If you are ever interested in a custom piece, just email or message me, and we’ll get started.
+Normally it would be at this point that I tell you this lovely lady is available in my online shop, but my friend who found her has snatched her up – as it should be.

 I hope you’ve enjoyed this transformation as much as I have.
-Do pin and share so others can be inspired to think twice before leaving a dumpster dresser in distress.
+Pin and share to inspire to think twice before leaving a dumpster dresser in distress.

 If you’ve loved this makeover, then I know you’ll enjoy these too!